 - Disaster Planning and Recovery

 - Latest from the Law Society

-In 2020, the Benchers approved the Lawyer Licensing and Competence in Alberta report, written by well-known legal analyst and consultant Jordan Furlong.
+In 2020, the Benchers approved the Lawyer Licensing and Competence in Alberta report.
 One recommendation from the report encourages all newly admitted lawyers to develop one or more mentoring relationships during their first year of practice.

 For more information on the future of lawyer licensing and competence in Alberta, read this post.

 Mentorship is beneficial for any new professionals starting their careers.
 With a wide range of practice settings and areas of law, this is particularly meaningful for lawyers.

 As a new lawyer, mentoring relationships can encourage and empower your professional development, help you identify and achieve career goals, and increase your confidence.
 By engaging in a mentoring relationship, you can identify gaps in your knowledge or skills and address them early in your career.